This post may include affiliate links.

 Get this sent to your inbox, plus get new recipes from us every week!

-Want to make a mojito but there’s no rum in sight?
-Make a Gin Mojito!
-Of course, a Mojito without rum does not equal a true Mojito.
-In fact, if you’re a cocktail connoisseur like we are, you’ll know the Gin Mojito is simply a Gin Gimlet with mint.
 But if you’re going to monkey with the alcohol in this classic drink, this is the best way to do it!
 It’s sweet tart and refreshing, with just the right hint of botanical gin.
-We’ve tried the Mojito with vodka and tequila, but the gin version takes the cake.
+I’ve tried a vodka Mojito and tequila Mojito, but the gin version is by far the best variation!

 The gin mojito is a spin on the Mojito, a classic cocktail invented in Havana, Cuba.
 The modern version of this drink took off in America in the 1930’s when Ernest Hemingway helped to popularize it.